- Info For

 Frequently Asked Questions

 Yes, you can!
-The entire bachelor of arts degree in Psychology can be completed at UConn Waterbury.
+The entire bachelor of arts degree in Psychological Sciences can be completed at UConn Waterbury.
 Some students also travel to the UConn-Hartford Campus to accommodate their busy schedules.